 In an island fortress, far in the southern chains sat a mighty fortress.
 It was a massive dome, and it bristled with defensive weaponry.
 Reptilian guards with long snouts patrolled the area, clutching laser harpoons and crossbows.

-This Elite had seen many battles, and defeated many foes.
+This Sahnlei had seen many battles, and defeated many foes.
 All save for one.
 A foe that he'd met today armoured in grey and black.

 He was looking forward to meeting that warrior again.

 Okay, yes, I have ripped off the Covenant so badly for this fic.
-I won't use the term Jackals, though – that's a bridge too far, but all the other nicknames, I'll use.
+I won't use the nicknames, though.

 Daikii, and the rest of his team, with the exception of Nikila, are my creations.
 Daikii's shield is the same as the of the Dark Hunter Ravager.
 His gravity axe is the axes of Gali Nuva on one hand.
 Shadow Stealer was created by a fan for the Dark Hunters, and was canonically part of the hand.
 Kahlo's Hagah Plasma Cannon is a MOC weapon that was accepted into the canon.
 Hydraxon and the red and silver armoured being are both official models.

-The warrior that the Elite dwells on is part of Daikii's team, which have the same elements as the Bohrok-Kal, with the exceptions of Vacuum, which will be replaced by a Toa of the Green.
-So, Sonics, the Green, and Magnetism are still to be named.
+The warrior that the Sahnlei dwells on is part of Daikii's team, which have the same elements as the Bohrok-Kal, with the exceptions of Vacuum, which will be replaced by a Toa of the Green.
+So the Green, and Magnetism are still to be named.
 I'm open to suggestions for this story.
 The full team will be revealed next chapter.